SydneyWon/pension-fund-recession-survival-simulation/README.md

 - Simulated 10-year portfolio performance using expected return and volatility inputs
 - Modeled both a "normal" market scenario and a "recession" scenario based on OECD and institutional estimates
 - Quantified underfunding risk using a defined solvency threshold (€800 million)
-- Interpreted results and explored real-world implications such as aging population and contribution dynamics
 - Emphasized the need for stress testing in pension fund management and long-term planning

 ## Key Learnings

-- Under normal assumptions (7% expected return, 12% volatility), the fund survives in most cases
+- Under normal assumptions, the fund survives in most cases
-- Under a recession scenario (2% return, 25% volatility), the risk of underfunding rises dramatically
+- Under a recession scenario, the risk of underfunding rises dramatically
 - This analysis demonstrates how return assumptions and volatility drastically affect long-term financial health
 - Monte Carlo simulation is a powerful tool for assessing uncertainty in financial modeling